Is there a water shortage in Cape Town? Update 2026

 What happens next?

-The Day Zero crisis: What happened last time
+The Day Zero crisis: what happened last time

 Frequently asked questions